sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 | tests              | Alternative location for storing tests.
 Normally we recommend that tests are stored alongside the relevant Job/Service/Macro, eg `jobname.test.sas` or `macroname.test.sas`|
 | .vscode            | Folder containing VSCode dependencies, such as the default 80 char ruler, and the recommendation to use the SASjs extension. |

-This project is 'ready to build' however to explain the process, let's add a new job.
+This project is already 'ready to build' however to explain the process, let's add a new job.

 ### Adding a Job
 To add a job, simply add an "any_name_you_like.sas" file to any of the folders listed in the "sasjs/sasjsconfig.json" `jobFolders` array.
 You could create a new folder to put it in (listed in this array) or use an existing one - such as jobs/load.